 Peripheral artery disease (PAD) is one of the most common vascular conditions, affecting one in 20 Americans older than 50, according to the Department of Health and Human Services.
 PAD, which increases the risk for a heart attack or stroke, occurs when arteries that carry blood to the legs become clogged with plaque.

-“Some people with PAD don’t experience any symptoms,” says Robert Fox, M.D., vascular surgeon at Shady Grove Adventist Hospital.
+“Some people with PAD don’t experience any symptoms,” says Robert Fox, M.D., vascular surgeon at Adventist HealthCare Shady Grove Medical Center.
 “The most common symptoms are fatigue in leg muscles, leg or foot pain, sores or wounds on the feet or legs, color changes on the foot and a lower temperature in one leg.”

 Dr. Fox encourages anyone with these symptoms to speak to their doctors about a vascular screening test.